LaserHIT Composite Laser Cartridges: More Calibers, More Training Freedom

 After three years of experimentation, testing a variety of materials, process development, and component standardization, we are introducing:

-Available today in calibers ranging from 6 mm Dasher to .338 Lapua Magnum.
+Supported caliber dimensions range from 6 mm Dasher up to .338 Lapua Magnum.

 Why It Matters